ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ---
 layout: post
-title: Processing 256M scientific publications records using Awk and parallel scripting
+title: Using Awk and HPC scripting to process 256M scientific publications records
 date: 2020-05-24
 categories: blog
 ---

 ### TL;DR
-Awk crunches massive data; HPC parallel scripting calls hundreds of Awk concurrently.
+Awk crunches massive data; HPC script calls hundreds of Awk concurrently.
 Fast and scalable in-memory solution on a fat machine.

 # Introduction

 Presenting the solution I worked on in 2018 to a Data Challenge organized at [work](https://smc-datachallenge.ornl.gov/challenges-2018/).
 I solve Scientific Publications Mining challenge (no.4) that consists of 5 problems.
-I use classic Linux tools with a modern scalable HPC parallel scripting tool to work out their solutions.
+I use classic Linux tools with a modern scalable HPC scripting tool to work out their solutions.
 The project is hosted on [github](https://github.com/ketancmaheshwari/SMC18).

 # Tools used